January 13, 2022

 So far, the key areas identified are agriculture, commerce, infrastructure, industry, urban landscape, security & defence, technology and governance.
 Among the first few siggestions are India’s defence acquisitions should be freed from foreign reliance along with a road map for ‘India’s space in the world in 2047’.

-Looking at it from the Industry perspective, restructuring and merger of public sector banks along with a creation of 3-4 huge banks is being looked at.
-Likewise, developing 3 to 4 global champions in every sector of oil and gas by merger or restructuring of the companies, developing semiconductors to fill the shortage and showcasing India a hub, and a leader in Green Technology as well as development of skills are ideas that are currently undergoing discussion.
+Looking at it from an industry perspective, restructuring and merger of public sector banks along with a creation of 3-4 huge banks are being looked at.
+Likewise, developing 3-4 global champions in every sector by merger or restructuring, developing semiconductors to fill the shortage, showcasing India as a hub of Green Technology, and development of skills are ideas that are currently undergoing discussion.

 To help build the same, a revamp that involves ‘re-engineering government processes’, bringing institutional expertise in the government sector besides ‘eliminating unnecessary interference by the government in the lives of the citizens’ is needed.